-We begin by providing a definition of three common measures of the cost per ton of $CO_2$ abated.
-We also discuss briefly their conceptual drawbacks relative to the MVPF.
-In the next subsection, we construct each of these measures for each of our policies and compare between them.
+Here, we outline the three common measures of the cost per ton of $CO_2$ abated and discuss their conceptual drawbacks relative to the MVPF.

 Resource Cost per Ton The "resource cost per ton" approach has a long history in environmental economics (Grubb et al. 1993).
 It was popularized in influential work by McKinsey & Company (Enkvist et al. 2007), which ordered a wide range of abatement technologies using this measure.
-The resource cost per ton evaluates the desirability of a product (or activity) by measuring the dollar value of the resources entailed in the production and use the product,
+The resource cost per ton evaluates the desirability of a product (or activity) by measuring the dollar value of the resources entailed in the production and use of the product, divided by the tons of carbon abated.
+For example, the resource cost of an EV is the difference in production cost for an EV versus a similar internal combustion engine (ICE) car minus the lifetime difference in gasoline costs versus electricity costs associated with operating the car.
+Similarly, the resource cost of an energy efficient appliance is the difference in cost of the appliance relative to its less efficient alternative minus the net energy savings from the more efficient appliance.